veg/flea-pipeline/README.md

 Also, change path to references in strandCaller.
 (TODO: make this more portable).

+TODO: should we add references to repo, or include script to download them?

 Usage
 -----
 Run the whole pipeline with `processEnv`.